Desk cycle study

 Summary of the evaluation

-The pre- and post-test measures used were the hyperactivity scale of the Strength and Difficulties Questionnaire (SDQ), height-to-waist ratio, the time taken to complete the daily mile, and scores for the 2017 Year 6 SATs arithmetic paper or the Year 5 Maths Hub arithmetic paper, depending on the pupils’ year group.
-The evaluation lasted 15 weeks, starting at the end of January and continuing until May half term.
+The measurements used were the hyperactivity scale of the Strength and Difficulties Questionnaire (SDQ), waist-to-height ratio, the time to complete the daily mile, and scores for the 2017 Year 6 SATs arithmetic paper or the Year 5 Maths Hub arithmetic paper, depending on the age of the child.

 Summary of findings

-Overall, the study showed a positive effect size for the SDQ hyperactivity scale (+0.93).
-Children in the intervention group experienced a median reduction of two points on the 10-point teacher-reported hyperactivity scale in contrast to a median reduction in score of 0 for the control group.
-Height-to-waist ratio (+0.15) and time taken to complete the mile (+0.11) also showed positive effect sizes.
-However there were negative effect sizes in maths progress for both Year 6 (-0.5) and the Year 5 (-0.16) cohorts.
+Overall, the study showed positive effect sizes for waist-to-height ratio (+0.15), time to complete the daily mile (+0.11) and SDQ hyperactivity scale (+0.93).
+Pupils in the intervention group had a median reduction of two points on the 10-point teacher-reported hyperactivity scale in contrast to a median reduction in score of 0 for the control group pupils.
+However there were negative effect sizes for maths progress in both Year 6 (-0.52) and Year 5 (-0.16).